 - Facilities

 - From the Street, one can easily glean that Colonial has one of the largest clubhouses out of all of the Eating Clubs of Princeton University.
-Our gorgeous front lawn has been host to several bonfires, barbecues, golf outings, frisbee matches, and various bands and artists such as Audien and Waka Flocka Flame.
+Our gorgeous front lawn has been host to several bonfires, barbecues, golf outings, frisbee matches, and various bands and artists such as Audien, Smallpools, Weston Estate, and BETWEEN FRIENDS.
 Our magnificent dining hall boasts lavish tables and fireplaces that contribute to Colonial’s dining experience.
-It is bordered by the Elk Room, a beautiful common room with a grand piano for musical performance and old-fashion couches for some rest and relaxation.
+We also recently installed a stunning 85″ TV, which our members use to watch live sports, fun shows, and play games together during study breaks and social events.
+The dining room is bordered by the Elk Room, a beautiful common room with a grand piano for musical performance and old-fashion couches for some rest and relaxation.
 Colonial’s second floor is unrivaled in size along all of Prospect.
 There is a large, antique-styled library with plenty of room for quiet studying or group work.
 Next to it is the Del Vento room, a small study displaying Colonial’s profound history with a great view of the Street.
-Then there is the Colonial Theatre, which boasts tiered seating with reclinable seating and hundreds of movies, topped off by a huge HD projection system and a large selection of games for the Nintendo Switch, Xbox 360, and PS4.
-Then, there is another quiet study room with huge, comfy bean bag chairs that are perfect for napping.
+Then there is the Colonial Theatre, which boasts tiered, reclinable seating and hundreds of movies, topped off by a huge HD projection system and a large selection of games for the Nintendo Switch, Xbox 360, and PS4.
+There is another quiet study room with huge, comfy bean bag chairs that are perfect for napping.
 Near the end of the hall, Colonial has a computer lab courtesy of Google’s Eric Schmidt and, last but not least, a recreational room equipped with a pool table, ping pong table, foosball table, and a cabinet full of board games.

 - Events

 - Great music, great drinks, and great people can always be found at Colonial.
 Open most Fridays PUID, we invite you to check out our lively taproom and bust some moves on our dance floor.
-Colonial also enjoys keeping it classy with a variety of semi-formals, from wine and cheese soirees to casino nights, for our members and their guests.
-Colonial hosts four or five events every week for our members including crossword night, food study breaks, movie nights and more.
-Come check out our events for Sophomores during Street Week!
+Colonial also enjoys keeping it classy with a variety of Saturday evening events, from wine and cheese soirées to Bae & Bottle, for our members and their guests.
+We wrap up every semester with a top-tier formals, paired with an elevated semis with complementary themes: recently, we’ve hosted Colo in Wonderland Semis & Enchanted Forest Formals, Murder Mystery Semis & CLUE Formals, and Ocean’s 11 Casino Semis & Now You See Me Magic Formals.
+One of Colonial Club’s key values is community, which we build through club-wide events such as participating in Princeton Campus Rec’s Intramural Sports and competing against other Eating Clubs in “Colo Olympics.”
+We also hold events and provide funding to our members through our Affinity & Interest Groups.
+Finally, we also host a huge variety of weekly events, including trivia night, study breaks, movie nights, hands-on arts and crafts, and more.
+Come check out our events during Street Week!

 - Food

 - Colonial provides a variety of culinary options for our members, with vegetarian selections available daily.
-Breakfast is served À la carte, with breakfast smoothies, assorted fruits, omelets, and standard meat and egg options available.
-Lunches and Dinners are always a treat, with various salads, burgers, steaks, ribs, quiches, and other delicacies often gracing the menu.
+Breakfast is served À la carte, with breakfast smoothies, assorted fruits, omelets made to order, and standard meat and egg options available.
+Lunches and Dinners are always a treat, with a wide variety of salads, burgers, steaks, ribs, quiches, and other delicacies often gracing the menu.
 Lunch also includes a open grill where one of our cooks makes food such as burgers, quesadillas, and tacos to order.
-Thursdays are our weekly pub nights, where members feast on delicious green been fries, fajitas, supreme nachos, bison burgers, and buffalo wings and enjoy fine bottled drinks.
-To top it off, Colonial hosts weekly study breaks on Wednesdays, bringing in more uncommon options such as Junbi, sushi, Jules, Hoagie Haven, and more!
+Thursdays are our weekly pub nights, where members feast on delicious green bean fries, fajitas, supreme nachos, bison burgers, and buffalo wings and enjoy fine bottled drinks.
+To top it off, Colonial hosts weekly study breaks on Wednesdays, bringing in exciting options such as Junbi, sushi, Hoagie Haven, and more!

 - History

 - Located at 40 Prospect Avenue, the Colonial Club was founded in 1891 as the fifth oldest eating club at Princeton, and the first club to admit women.
 Colonial is one of two current eating clubs on the north side of Prospect and is easily recognizable by its four large white columns fashioned in the Colonial style.
 In his novel This Side of Paradise, F. Scott Fitzgerald referred to the club as “flamboyant Colonial” and identified it as one of the “top five” clubs at Princeton.
-Originally a bicker club, Colonial went non-selective in 1969 and has retained that openness as part of its philosophy ever since.
+Originally a bicker club, Colonial was the first club to go non-selective in 1969 and has retained that openness as part of its philosophy ever since.

 - Alumni